Your Guide to Becoming a California AED Authority

 The state mandates AEDs in health studios and fitness centers, public swimming pools staffed with lifeguards, and schools with interscholastic athletic programs.
 Commuter trains are also required to carry the devices.
 For these locations, the law leaves no room for interpretation.
 You can review the exact state requirements to see the specific language, but the bottom line is that compliance is mandatory.

-Size and Occupancy Thresholds
+Does Building Size and Occupancy Matter?

 Beyond specific types of businesses, California law also sets AED requirements based on building size and occupancy.
 This rule applies to a broad range of buildings, including business and educational facilities, factories, and mercantile buildings.
 If your building has an occupancy load of 200 or more people, you are required to have an AED.